- The Curriculum

 Change of Curriculum Within a Program

 Students wishing to make a curriculum change from one track/concentration to another within a graduate degree program must execute the Change of Curriculum form.
 This form must be signed by the program officer of the graduate program in which the student is enrolled.
 The Change of Curriculum form may not be used to make a change from one graduate degree program to another because admissions requirements for graduate programs vary.
-The Change of Curriculum form is processed in the Graduate School.
+The Change of Curriculum form is processed in the School of Graduate Studies and Research.

 Students must enroll in a continuous registration course and pay a continuous registration fee each semester until degree requirements are met.
 Students are expected to meet regularly with their advisors during the continuous enrollment period.